 Following the 2008 crash, the conventional wisdom espoused in the media was that millennials would forever be the non-real estate generation.
 They were nomadic; they valued experience over things; and they had witnessed the carnage of the 2008 collapse and would forever remain on the sidelines.
-But now, according to a National Association of Realtors study, they are the largest generational purchasers of homes in the U.S. So much for the conventional wisdom.
+But now, according to a National Association of Realtors study, millennials are the generation buying more homes than any other in the U.S. So much for the conventional wisdom.

 The status of millennials as the largest generational home buyers has some interesting aspects that may foretell whether or not we should expect this trend to continue.
 The year 2018 is different than 2008, and the differences may be quite illuminating.